Warning, Danger: Botnets!

 Use good security practices outlined in the links above, and avoid suspicious emails, especially unexpected messages with subject tags related to holidays, celebrities or current events.
 Watch out for phishing scams, never click on (or buy!) anything advertised in a spam email, and when in doubt, just don't click.

-Fortunately, in the past two years, law enforcement and computer security companies have had some success in tracking down and neutralizing some of the most notorious botnets.
+Fortunately, in the past few years, law enforcement and computer security companies have had some success in tracking down and neutralizing some of the most notorious botnets.
 In March 2010, the FBI and authorities in Spain busted the Mariposa botnet (over 12 million computers) and arrested the people behind it.
-In 2011, Microsoft and Kaspersky combined to neutralize the Rustock and Kelihos botnets, but were unable to identify the overlords.
-Most recently police in the US and Estonia arrested the people running the Esthost botnet.
+In 2011, Microsoft and Kaspersky combined to neutralize the Rustock and Kelihos botnets.
+In 2012, the Grum botnet, which was spewing 18 billion spam messages a day, was taken down.
+And most recently, Microsoft and Symantec teamed up to defeat the Bamital botnet, which was hijacking the web searches of over 8 million users.

 How to Detect and Remove Botnet Infections

-It's difficult to detect if your computer has been caught up in a botnet.
+It's difficult to detect if your computer has been caught up in a botnet, because the software that's implanted is designed to operate in stealth mode.
 If you notice that your computer is sluggish, that *may* be a sign that you are affected.
-(For related reading, see Make Windows XP Run Faster.)
+(For related reading, see How to Speed Up Windows 7.)
 But in general, if you have been affected by a botnet, you've got some sort of malware infection.
 Install good anti-virus and anti-spyware software (refer to the links above), and it should detect, take care of, or prevent the problem.

 Have you had experience with a botnet on your computer?
 Post your comments and questions below...